The Star Formation and Chemical Evolution Histories of Ursa Minor Dwarf Spheroidal Galaxy: Age-metallicity relation diagram

 \subsection{Simple stellar populations}

 We generate 391 SSPs, which are pieces of the model galaxy used to estimate the AMRDs of the UMi dSph.
 These SSPs are used to make the synthetic CMD by a linear combination with the weights.
 By comparing the synthetic CMD to observed CMD, we estimate the AMRDs.
 The detail of AMRD estimation is described in \secref{HGA}.
-The 391 SSPs correspond to $6--14$ Gyr with a $0.5$ Gyr interval, and $-3.2 \leq [\rm{Fe/H}] \leq -1.0$ with a $0.1$ dex interval.
-This age range is sufficient to solve the SFH found in fast dSphs\footnote{Fast dSphs lack episodic star formation, with the majority of their stellar mass having been formed in a single burst of star formation in the early universe.} (\cite{2015ApJ...811L..18G}) such as the UMi dSph, since star formation was quenched in the early universe.
+The 391 SSPs correspond to $6\sim14$ Gyr with a $0.5$ Gyr interval, and $-3.2 \leq [\rm{Fe/H}] \leq -1.0$ with a $0.1$ dex interval.
+This age range is sufficient to solve the SFH found in fast dSphs\footnote{Fast dSphs lack extended star formation, with the majority of their stellar mass having been formed in a burst of star formation in the early universe.} (\cite{2015ApJ...811L..18G}) such as the UMi dSph, since star formation was quenched in the early universe.
 To make SSPs, we use the BaSTI isochrone, which is well suited to the properties of Galactic dwarf galaxies (e.g., wide range of $\alpha$-element abundances and metallicities).
 The $\alpha$-element abundance and the helium fraction are $[\rm{\alpha/Fe}] = 0.4$ and $Y = 0.247+1.31\Delta Z$, respectively.
 Dwarf galaxies typically show $\mathrm{[\alpha/Fe]} \sim 0.4$, though a weak negative trend is present over the metallicity range $-4 < \mathrm{[Fe/H]} < -1$ \citep{2004AJ....128.1177V}.
 Although $\mathrm{[\alpha/Fe]}=0.4$ is fixed considering the selection range of the BaSTI, the influence of the value of $\mathrm{[\alpha/Fe]}$ is judged to be negligible because there are few metal-rich stars exceeding $\mathrm{[Fe/H]}>-1.5$ in the UMi dSph.
 We then adopt the stellar mass function as described in \secref{IMF} considering the effect of binaries.
 In addition, we consider the photometric error of stars for the SSPs of each $g$- and $i$-band based on the observed data (see \figref{photerr}).
 Then, using these photometric errors, we add artificial errors assuming Gaussian forms to the magnitudes of each star of SSPs.
 We also convert the absolute magnitude to the apparent magnitude using the distance modulus of $(m-M)_{0}=19.18$ \citep{1999AJ....118..366M}.
+Since the observed data have been corrected for extinction and completeness effects (see \secref{reduction}), no further corrections are applied to the SSPs.